bkil/gemiweb0/doc/spec.md

 * Subject to calibration against the server's time from previous HTTP responses
 * The server could also echo the public IP of the client in each response
 * An HTTP HTTP-only session cookie based workaround would be possible where signing would initiate "signing in"
-  * The session cookie could simulated via URI paths
+  * The session cookie could be simulated via URI paths

 ### Unicode byte order mark